rcsb/py-rcsb_app_file/README.md

 As with containers, multiple servers will require all servers to coordinate through a single remote file system and database.

+A proxy server such as nginx may not be compatible with HTML uploads due to CORS policy, though Python should work.

+Adding CORS headers to the nginx config file creates conflicts with the CORS middleware in main.py.

+Removing the CORS middleware is not an option either.

+For an all-in-one solution, we've had best results with port 80, which is not always available.

+Rather than reconfiguring the server to another port, it seems best to wait until port 80 is available to start the server.

 # Deployment on local server without docker

 For launching without docker, edit url in deploy/LAUNCH_GUNICORN.sh